 - Flock works like an internal message board, allowing teams to document conversations between individuals and larger parties on an ongoing basis.
-This allows all involved to easily refer back to past conversations, ensuring everyone remains on the same page at all times.
+This allows all involved to quickly refer back to past discussions, ensuring everyone remains on the same page.

-Agile communication is all about basing your decisions on the most up-to-date information possible.
-Creating open lines of communication among all members of your team on multiple channels is vital to your initiative’s success.
+Agile communication involves basing your decisions on the most up-to-date information possible.
+Creating open lines of communication among all team members on multiple channels is vital to your initiative’s success.

 Tools for Agile Recordkeeping and Accessibility

-Project management tools like Asana and Trello were specifically designed with the agile team in mind.
+Project management tools like Asana and Trello were designed with the Agile team in mind.
 These tools allow teams to track projects from start to finish while working based on a collaborative real-time to-do list.

-Customer relationship management platforms, such as HubSpot, are vital to agile marketing as well.
+Customer relationship management platforms, such as HubSpot, are also vital to agile marketing.
 With a good CRM, marketing teams can track overall consumer trends and individual customer engagements, using the data to inform future campaigns.

-Agile operations means minimizing redundancies and wasteful output.
+Agile operations mean minimizing redundancies and wasteful output.
 These pitfalls are avoidable with easily accessible, real-time recordkeeping.

 Tools for Agile Content Management

-Integrating a digital asset management tool into your processes ensures that your marketing team can pull information for creating new campaigns with confidence that the information is up to date.
-Digital asset management software can often be quite pricey, but many providers offer free or lower-tier versions.
+Integrating a digital asset management tool into your processes ensures that your marketing team can pull information for creating new campaigns with confidence that the data is up to date.
+Digital asset management software can often be expensive, but many providers offer free or lower-tier versions.
 Small marketing teams working on a tight budget may want to consider the following free or low-cost tools:

 A robust digital asset management tool allows you to grow your content library, enabling your team to pull pieces from your existing content in future campaigns (rather than starting from scratch with each new initiative).
-This also sets your team up to begin implementing dynamic content in their marketing campaigns at some point in the near future.
+This also sets your team up to begin implementing dynamic range in their marketing campaigns at some point shortly.

 Tools for Assessing Agile Processes

-We mentioned earlier that agile marketing is iterative in nature, in that evolution and improvement are essential parts of the overall process.
-Analytics tools like Cyfe allow you to track a variety of information, from engagement metrics to sales data, as you run various marketing campaigns on multiple channels.
+We mentioned earlier that agile marketing is iterative, in that evolution and improvement are essential parts of the overall process.
+Analytics tools like Cyfe allow you to track various information, from engagement metrics to sales data, as you run various marketing campaigns on multiple channels.

 On a more granular level, Optimove’s engagement tools include robust reporting on individual campaign performances:

 Optimove creates A/B tests using dynamically created versions of existing content.
 This allows teams to quickly and effectively assess different aspects of their marketing campaigns.
-What’s more, Optimove’s Optibot tool uses the information gleaned during this testing phase to automatically generate self-optimizing campaigns.
-Optimove’s software creates dynamic marketing content, delivering the right campaigns to the right audience at the right time.
+What’s more, Optimove’s Optibot tool uses the information gleaned during this testing phase to generate self-optimizing campaigns automatically.
+Optimove’s software creates dynamic marketing content, delivering the suitable campaigns to the right audience at the right time.

-Matt is a professional writer specializing in helping entrepreneurs improve relationships with their customers.
-He lives in Philadelphia with his wife, Sarah, and he’d probably get a lot more work done if his cat would stop bothering him.
+Matt is a professional writer specializing in helping entrepreneurs improve customer relationships.
+He lives in Philadelphia with his wife, Sarah, and he’d probably get much more work done if his cat stopped bothering him.